Going to court can be a costly and time-consuming way to settle disputes. Here’s how to know if mediation is a more appropriate solution.

 Mediation often begins with pre-mediation contracts, during which parties agree on who will mediate and how they will be paid.
 However, before pre-mediation contracts are drawn up, the parties involved should contact an experienced attorney to discuss whether their case should stay in mediation or go to court.
 Our clients sometimes need a consultation to find all the reasons their case should go to court or mediation.

 Mediation is a popular way to achieve legally-binding decisions without the fees, time, and stress typically associated with court proceedings.
-In order to ensure mediation is the right decision, call Magee & Associates at 985-893-7550 today to schedule a consultation!
+In order to ensure mediation is the right decision, call Sarabeth T. Bradley at 985-888-1874 today to schedule a consultation!